5 Questions to Ask When Hiring Your Elopement Photographer

 Do you have experience shooting in this type of venue/for this type of ceremony?

+Among all the questions to ask your elopement photographer, this is probably the most common.
 The biggest thing your photographer needs on your big day will be you!
 Otherwise, they’ll be totally in charge of any equipment, lighting, or assistance they may need for your session.
 There are a few small things you might want to remember, though.
 “Bring your license and your rings!,” Colorado photographer Noah Berg notes.
 “It’s easy to forget things on your big day, but as long as you have those, we’re all set.”

 When can I expect my photos back after my ceremony?

 Photographers take great care when editing photos.
 They want you to have the best experience possible — not only on your wedding day but every time you look at your photos.
-Each photographer has their own timeline for when their couples receive their images back, and although it may seem like an arbitrary number, remember that they not only have to edit your photos, but likely have a handful of other couples’ weddings to edit in their calendar as well.
+Each elopement photographer has their own timeline for when their couples receive their images back, and although it may seem like an arbitrary number, remember that they not only have to edit your photos, but likely have a handful of other couples’ weddings to edit in their calendar as well.

 How many photos can I expect to receive in my package?

 In our standard photography inclusion, Simply Eloped photographers include a minimum of 75 photos for an hour.
-If you’d like more photos from your big day, though, considering additional time with your photographer is your best bet.
+If you’d like more photos from your big day, though, considering additional time with your elopement photographer is your best bet.

 How involved will I need to be?